formalms/formalms/html/readme.txt

-You can directly upgrade your old docebo (either series 3.6.x and 4.x) installations to forma.lms 1.x The config.php file is completly changed from D36 and with more config options since D4.x The upgrade procedure change for you the config.php and write (if writeble, or require you to download it and upload to the web root folder).
+You can directly upgrade your old docebo (either series 3.6.x and 4.x) installations to forma.lms 1.x The config.php file is completly changed from D36 and with more config options since D4.x The upgrade procedure change for you the config.php and write (if writeble), or require you to download it and upload to the web root folder.
 Coming from D36 review the config.php and add your own settings, if needed